SuperDARN/DDWG/policies_procedures.md

 Files that are in holding to be placed on an official SuperDARN data repository shall first be checked for the following:
 1. File size is appropriate
-2. File is not corrupt
+1. File is not corrupt
-3. DMAP records are consistent
+1. DMAP records are consistent
-4. File is not currently in the blacklist
+1. File is not currently in the blacklist
-5. File is not pre-commission data
+1. File is not pre-commission data

 The policy to handle failures 1 through 3 above is:
 1. The file should be placed in a 'failed files' directory accessible to the users of the official SuperDARN data repository.
-2. The DDWG members responsible for those files will then be informed that their files have failed one of the checks.
+1. The DDWG members responsible for those files will then be informed that their files have failed one of the checks.

 If a file is currently blacklisted, or is from a pre-commissioning date, the policy is:
 TODO:

 ### Updating Files

-TODO:
+If a file needs to be updated, the policy is:
+1. Remove the file from the distribution's hash file first
+1. Move the old file to a directory in parallel with the main distribution
+1. Upload the new file, updating the hash file in the process
+1. Inform the DDWG via the mailing list

 ### Removing Files

-TODO:
+If a file needs to be removed from the main distribution, the policy is:
+1. Remove the file from the distibution's hash file first
+1. Move the file to a directory in parallel with the main distribution
+1. Inform the DDWG via the mailing list

 ### Record-keeping/backups